 - Drum & cymbal stands/racks.
 Cymbals and some types of drums have their own stands.
 These are adjustable and allow the drummer to position the parts of the kits exactly where they want them.
 “Rack” systems integrate the functions of several stands, these can be useful for elaborate kits with multiple drums and cymbals.

 - Cymbals.
 There are three main types of cymbals: crash, ride and hi hats.
-The crash cymbals are used to accent songs while the ride cymbal tends to be a large, thick cymbal that produces a bell like tone.
+The crash cymbals are used to accent songs while the ride cymbal tends to be a large, thick cymbal that produces a bell-like tone.
 The hi hats are a pair of smaller thin cymbals that are activated by a foot pedal that makes them strike each other.
+The foot pedal is included with the hi-hat stand and does not need to be purchased separately.
 The hi hats are also played with the sticks.

 - Drumsticks & brushes.
 Drumsticks are a very important part of the drummers sound.
 They come in different sizes and are made from different types of wood.
 The size of the stick and the type of tip (which can be wooden or plastic) produce different tones.
 Brushes are sticks that have fan like metal or plastic brushes on the end.
 These produce a much softer, quieter sound.

 What’s the difference between shell packs and complete drum sets?